SBB Be 4/6 12302: History

-In November 1913 the executive board of the Schweizerische Bundesbahnen (Swiss Federal Railways) (SBB) had decided to electrify the Gotthardbahn (Gotthard railway) between Erstfeld and Biasca.
+In November 1913 the executive board of the Schweizerische Bundesbahnen (Swiss Federal Railways) (SBB) had decided to electrify the Gotthardbahn between Erstfeld and Biasca.
 During the First World War, a shortage of imported coal meant that the SBB needed to reduce schedules more and more severely as time went on, to the point - in the autumn of 1918 - where on Sundays only milk trains were able to run.
 As a result, the electrification of the Gotthard and other important lines was made a priority.

 The electrification of the Gotthard was completed in 1920, with new passenger and freight locomotives being urgently needed.

 Requirements, contract and delivery

 The SBB specified that the locomotive should meet their requirements of: